PyPSA/PyPSA/doc/contingency_analysis.rst

 branches may not become overloaded after the outage of a selection of branches.

-The SCLOPF is called with the method :py:meth`pypsa.Network.sclopf`.
+The SCLOPF is called with the method :py:meth:`pypsa.Network.sclopf`.

 Note that